pdelobel/fibrosis/Readme.md

 To avoid errors, it is the macro that manages all the file records using the name of the starting image as a basis and adding complements.
 The list of files created is as follows:

 - Log.txt : generic log file it contains steps and crop zone to repeat it if necessary
-- Log+"DATE".csv : is the ultimate log file at the end of a full analysis
+- Log+"DATE".csv: is the ultimate log file at the end of a full analysis
-- Summary : generic result file to save done work if macro crashes and Each single image file lead to produce serval files aim to control macro's work and correct it if necessary
+- Summary: generic result file to save done work if macro crashes and Each single image file lead to produce serval files aim to control macro's work and correct it if necessary
-- Summary+"DATE".csv : is the ultimate summary file at the end of a full analysis
+- Summary+"DATE".csv: is the ultimate summary file at the end of a full analysis
-- "Imagename"_zones.tif : image image of the identified areas (black represents the exclusion zones, green : analyzed section, cyan : collagen and white : fibrosis)
+- "Imagename"_zones.tif: image image of the identified areas (black represents the exclusion zones, green: analyzed section, cyan: collagen and white: fibrosis)
-- "Imagename"_fibrosis_RoiSet.zip : ROI of all fibrosis spots
+- "Imagename"_fibrosis_RoiSet.zip: ROI of all fibrosis spots
-- "Imagename"_collagenselection.roi : selection of all collagen zones in one selection
+- "Imagename"_collagenselection.roi: selection of all collagen zones in one selection
-- "Imagename"_collagen_RoiSet.zip : ROI of all collagen spots BUT does not save the inner part of the selected areas
+- "Imagename"_collagen_RoiSet.zip: ROI of all collagen spots BUT does not save the inner part of the selected areas
-- "Imagename"_slicemask.tif : binary slice mask
+- "Imagename"_slicemask.tif: binary slice mask
-- "Imagename"_POLA.tif : polarised picture in RGB
+- "Imagename"_POLA.tif: polarised picture in RGB
-- "Imagename"_RGB.tif : BF picture in RGB
+- "Imagename"_RGB.tif: BF picture in RGB
-- "Imagename"_sliceselection.roi : election of all conserved slice parts in one selection
+- "Imagename"_sliceselection.roi: election of all conserved slice parts in one selection
-- "Imagename"_slice_RoiSet.zip : ROI of each slice parts without user excluded zones
+- "Imagename"_slice_RoiSet.zip: ROI of each slice parts without user excluded zones

 ### Result file and analysis

 The result file "Summary+DATE.csv" contains the following columns:

-- Slice : Slice name+ interest zone (slice, collagen and fibrosis)
+- Slice: Slice name+ interest zone (slice, collagen and fibrosis)
-- Count : unuse : number of ROI of the interst zone
+- Count: unuse: number of ROI of the interst zone
-- Total Area : desired surface measurement in µm²
+- Total Area: desired surface measurement in µm²
-- Average Size : unuse
+- Average Size: unuse
-- %Area : unuse
+- %Area: unuse

 The analysis is therefore performed by taking into account the three lines from an image (slice, collagen and fibrosis).
 The percentage of collagen corresponds to (the surface of collagen divided by the slice)*100. the percentage (the surface of fibrosis divided by the collagen)*100.